- Model & Year: 95-01 7-Series, U.S.

 The "SMSC" and "SMS" phone numbers probably corresponded to the SOS and Concierge buttons in the headliner of cars with Assist.
 Since Assist is gone, these fields can be left blank.
 A "Customer Service" listing appears when bringing up the phone book in a factory phone system (such as a Bluetooth TCU).
 However it won't work without Assist, so "Hotline" (or "Customer Service") may also be left blank.

 In the Other settings section (center), verify the oddly-named Widescreen mode is set to "Radio C43 US, without rear monitor".
-(If you installed the newer BM53 radio, select it here.)
+(If you installed a New Gen radio, select it here.)
 And verify "Show arrival time" is NOT checked (for E38 7-series).
 New for NavCoder version 3 is "Fleet mode" and "Disable position display".
 If selected, Fleet mode prevents the nav disc (CD or DVD) from being ejected, which prevents it being lost or stolen.
 And while I haven't tested it, I believe Position display enables/disables the little car icon displayed on nav maps.

 Once finished, click the Code Nav button to set the configuration.
 How cool is that?